OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 <!--partial-end-->

-In the diagram above, the Publisher, the SSP, and the DSPs MUST be part of the Prebid SSO ecosystem.
+In the diagram above, the Publisher, the SSP, and the DSPs MUST be part of the Prebid Addressability Framework ecosystem.
 For being part of it, they must commit to the Model Terms meaning that they have to sign their transmissions and the Audit Log must reflect it.
-However, if they aren't part of the Prebid SSO ecosystem, there is no Prebid SSO transmission between them and they don't appear in the Audit Log even if they participate in the Addressable Content.
+However, if they aren't part of the Prebid Addressability Framework ecosystem, there is no Prebid Addressability Framework transmission between them and they don't appear in the Audit Log even if they participate in the Addressable Content.

 ## Filtered transmissions of the data flow

-The Audit Log shows the Contracting Parties who collaborate on the Addressable Content that relies on the Prebid SSO data.
+The Audit Log shows the Contracting Parties who collaborate on the Addressable Content that relies on the Prebid Addressability Framework data.
 The Audit Log UI lets the user pinpoints the Contracting Parties.
 There is no requirement to show Transmission that didn't have an impact on the Addressable Content.

 ![Transmission Flow Explanation](./assets/transmission-flow-explanation.png)

-The Audit Log helps the user to know who received her/his Prebid SSO Data.
+The Audit Log helps the user to know who received her/his Prebid Addressability Framework Data.
 In other words, the user doesn't need to know who was the Sender of a Transmission, only the Receiver.
 She/he doesn't even need to know the order of the Transmissions.
 So it is acceptable to see the Audit Log as an unordered